cosmic-utils/web-apps/README.md

 Code is distributed with [GPL-3.0 license](https://github.com/cosmic-utils/WebApps/blob/master/LICENSE)

-## This is not an official COSMIC™ application from System76

 # Credits

 Special thanks to Linux Mint team for inspiration and solutions in this awesome